What to Consider When You Are Choosing a Care Home?

 The health, safety and wellbeing of our Residents and Staff are always our top priorities.
 We have therefore put in place robust and comprehensive contingency plans to respond to the coronavirus outbreak.
 Our plans will be kept under regular review and updated as advised by the Public health authorities.

-We are currently still taking admissions into our care homes for those that can no longer manage at home and need the additional support a residential setting can offer.
-Please contact our enquiry line or your local home to speak the team who will be happy to assist you.
+We are open to admissions into our care homes for those that can no longer manage at home and need the additional support a residential setting can offer.
+Please contact our enquiry line or your local home to speak the Home Manager who will be happy to answer and questions and will arrange a virtual visit.
 Please be assured that we are taking the necessary steps to keep our residents and staff safe and well.

 Detailed below are the latest guidelines and the steps we are taking to keep our residents and staff safe during this time

-All of our homes have now Skype and or WhatsApp video calling facilities to enable residents to keep in touch with their families.
+All of our homes will continue with Skype and or WhatsApp video calling facilities to enable residents to keep in touch with their families.
 We are confident that our staff will do all they can to ensure that life in our homes remains as comfortable and sociable as possible as we support them with delivering interactive activities, whilst practicing physical distancing.

 We understand that this is a worrying time for everyone, and we want to reassure you that we are doing everything we can to ensure that our residents and staff are as safe as possible, and we are following the advice from public health authorities.